Buying Guide — Updated April 2026

 Cheapest Electric Cars in Canada 2026

-The complete ranking of every affordable electric vehicle in Canada, including upcoming Chinese EVs that will shake up the market.
-From the $22,000 CAD BYD Seagull to proven options from Chevrolet and Hyundai — here is every EV under $45,000 CAD ranked by price, range, and overall value.
+The complete ranking of every affordable electric vehicle in Canada, including upcoming Chinese EVs that will reshape the market.
+Prices reflect the federal EVAP rebate ($5,000 BEVs / $2,500 PHEVs, launched Feb 2026) and updated provincial incentives as of April 2026.
+From the $22,000 BYD Seagull to proven options from Chevrolet and Hyundai.

-The BYD Seagull at $22,000 CAD will be the cheapest EV in Canadian history
+The BYD Seagull at $22,000 will be the cheapest EV in Canadian history — from $17,000 in NWT/Yukon with territorial rebates

 Complete Ranking